PatelJay3878/Basket-Analysis/README.md

 This dataset represents the first 10 transactions with associated items.
 Each row corresponds to a transaction, and the items purchased in that transaction are listed.

-This Data set is taken from kaggle and also available in repository.
+This data set is taken from kaggle and also available in the repository.
 ## DAX used for Calculated Colomns

 DAX (Data Analysis Expressions)